mivano/azure-cost-cli/README.md

     -h, --help            Prints help information
         --debug           Increase logging verbosity to show all debug logs
     -s, --subscription    The subscription id to use -o, --output          The output format to use.
-Defaults to Console (Console, Json, JsonC, Markdown, Text) -t, --timeframe       The timeframe to use for the costs.
+Defaults to Console (Console, Json, JsonC, Markdown, Text, Csv) -t, --timeframe       The timeframe to use for the costs.
 Defaults to BillingMonthToDate.
 When set to Custom, specify the from and to dates using the --from and --to options
         --from            The start date to use for the costs.
 Defaults to the first day of the previous month --to              The end date to use for the costs.
 Defaults to the current date